The act of making stock is the first, best place to start.

 This freezes beautifully!
 Make a big pot, use what you need, and tuck the rest away for another day.

-*Beet trimmings (unless you want that flavor in your stock)
+*Beet trimmings (unless you want that flavor and color in your stock)

 *Potato peels, especially those that are green which can make you sick.

-*Tomato leaves and stems, these can make you really sick!
+*Tomato leaves and stems, these can make you really sick, as can rhubarb leaves.
+Downright poisonous!
+Don’t worry, the rhubarb stalks are fine to eat.

 *Cabbage and cauliflower, use sparingly unless, again, that is the flavor you are looking for.